Family & Divorce Lawyers Greenwich

 Meditation is as easy as sitting quietly for 10 mins before bed.
 Set a timer and breath.
 It will reset your mind.

 Go for a walk after you read this.
 There are so many benefits to regular exercise.
 It will alleviate anxiety, create some thinking space, and ensure you get a good night’s sleep.

 Explore someplace new to take your mind off the complex issues.
-Either a coastal walk on Sydney’s North Shore or local bush walk around Greenwich.
+Either a coastal walk on Sydney’s North Shore or a local bush walk around Greenwich.
 It will energise you.

 Information that needs your consideration and legal expertise.

 For most people being armed with good information, means feeling in control and this will help you to stay positive during this process.

 The following considerations are essential aspects of separation and divorce.
 But they may not be straight forward for you.
 Take your time to make notes and write down questions.
 You may need to check in with a family lawyer before you make some decisions.

 This may already be decided for you.
 Or it may feel like a big decision you need to make quickly.
 Take your time.